aweymo-ui/aerial_timelapse/content/2_platform.md

 gallery: true
 ---

-While there have been aerial photography initiatives active for over 100 years and major digital repositories now contain over 900 collections (referred to as ‘datasets’ in the GIS discipline), compositing this data together to form a comprehensive time lapse of a defined area is surprisingly difficult.
+While there have been aerial photography initiatives active for over 100 years and there are major digital repositories now contain over 900 datasets, compositing these images together to form a comprehensive time lapse of a defined area with digital platforms is still surprisingly challenging.

+As a test, I was looking to create an aerial time lapse of Moscow with the largest chronological time frame, the best fidelity and any other helpful visual features, such as displaying the dataset that was being used or the dates that the photos were taken for viewer reference.

 Here are a few different freely available resources and their different strengths and weaknesses.

-**Beginning with a few bad ones** you don’t want to spend your time on (like I did):
+**Starting with platforms with non-functioning elements or difficult to navigate interfaces:**

 <table style="border-collapse: collapse; width: 100%;">
   <tr>